gardener/gardener/docs/usage/shoot_serviceaccounts.md

 ### Prerequisites

+> [!NOTE]
-⚠️ Note: The following prerequisites are responsibility of the Gardener Administrators and are not something that end users can configure by themselves.
+> The following prerequisites are responsibility of the Gardener Administrators and are not something that end users can configure by themselves.
-If uncertain that these requirements are met, please contact your Gardener Administrator.
+> If uncertain that these requirements are met, please contact your Gardener Administrator.

 Prerequisites:
 - The Garden Cluster should have the Gardener Discovery Server deployed and configured.